MickiusMousius/Rolio46Keyboard/doc/display.md

 ### Vista508

 The Vista508 is a wider version of the Vista272/nice!view, its electrical characteristics are very similar.
-Use of the Vista508 is the only difference between the Rolio46.1 and the Rolio46.2.

 The key details of the Vista508 display are as follows:
  * Display area of 20.88x24.36mm